Brendanrice2/Traveler-Game/README.md

 1 - the number of travelers in the grid

+## Important Notice

+Almost all the work we did was within the main.cpp file, with minor changes to other surrounding files within the repo.
+The other files were provided for us by our Professor.

 8 - the number of spaces traveled before a traveler grows

 Each of these numbers can be adjusted.